Horton self-similarity of Kingman's coalescent tree: Relation to the tree representation of white noise

 The level set $\mathcal{L}_{\alpha}$ for each $\alpha$ is a union of non-overlapping intervals; we write $|\mathcal{L}_{\alpha}|$ for their number.
 Notice that $|\mathcal{L}_{\alpha}| = |\mathcal{L}_{\beta}|$ as soon as the interval $[\alpha,\,\beta]$ does not contain a value of local maxima or minima of $X_t$ and $0\le |\mathcal{L}_{\alpha}| \le n$, where $n$ is the number of the local maxima of $X_t$.

-The {\it level set tree} $\textsc{level}(X_t)$ is a planar time-oriented tree that describes the topology of the level sets $\mathcal{L}_{\alpha}$ as a function of threshold $\alpha$, as illustrated in Fig.~\ref{fig3}.
-Namely, there are bijections between (i) the leaves of $\textsc{level}(X_t)$ and the local maxima of $X_t$, (ii) the internal (parental) vertices of $\textsc{level}(X_t)$ and the local minima of $X_t$ (excluding possible local minima at the boundary points), and (iii) the pair of subtrees of $\textsc{level}(X_t)$ rooted at a local minima $X(t_i)$ and the first positive excursions (or meanders bounded by $t=0$ or $t=N$) of $X(t)-X(t_i)$ to right and left of $t_i$.
+The {\it level set tree} $\textsc{level}(X_t)$ is a planar time oriented binary tree that describes the topology of the level sets $\mathcal{L}_{\alpha}$ as a function of threshold $\alpha$, as illustrated in Fig.~\ref{fig3}.
+Namely, there are bijections between (i) the leaves of $\textsc{level}(X_t)$ and the local maxima of $X_t$, (ii) the internal (parental) vertices of $\textsc{level}(X_t)$ and the local minima of $X_t$ (excluding possible local minima at the boundary points), and (iii) the pair of subtrees of $\textsc{level}(X_t)$ rooted at a local minima $X(t^*)$ and the first positive excursions (or meanders bounded by $t=0$ or $t=N$) of $X(t)-X(t^*)$ to right and left of $t^*$.
 Each vertex in the tree is assigned a mark equal to the value of the local extrema according to the bijections (i) and (ii) above.
-This makes the tree time-oriented according to the threshold $\alpha$.
+This makes the tree time oriented according to the threshold $\alpha$.
 It is readily seen that any function $X_t$ with distinct values of consecutive local minima corresponds to a binary tree $\textsc{level}(X_t)$.
-Please see \cite{ZK12} for a discussion of some subtleties related to this construction as well as for further references.
+We refer to \cite{ZK12} for discussion of some subtleties related to this construction as well as for further references.